ip-tools/patzilla/patzilla/util/cql/pyparsing/test/01_spec.rst

 ==============

 >>> CQL('dinosaur').dumps()
-u'dinosaur'
+'dinosaur'

 >>> CQL('"complete dinosaur"').dumps()
-u'"complete dinosaur"'
+'"complete dinosaur"'

 >>> CQL('title = "complete dinosaur"').dumps()
-u'title="complete dinosaur"'
+'title="complete dinosaur"'

 >>> CQL('title exact "the complete dinosaur"').dumps()
-u'title exact "the complete dinosaur"'
+'title exact "the complete dinosaur"'

 Queries using Boolean logic
 ===========================

 >>> CQL('dinosaur or bird').dumps()
-u'dinosaur or bird'
+'dinosaur or bird'

 .. note:: **FIXME: enhance grammar**

 >>> #CQL('Palomar assignment and "ice age"').dumps()

 >>> CQL('dinosaur not reptile').dumps()
-u'dinosaur not reptile'
+'dinosaur not reptile'

 >>> CQL('dinosaur and bird or dinobird').dumps()
-u'dinosaur and bird or dinobird'
+'dinosaur and bird or dinobird'

 >>> CQL('(bird or dinosaur) and (feathers or scales)').dumps()
-u'(bird or dinosaur) and (feathers or scales)'
+'(bird or dinosaur) and (feathers or scales)'

 >>> CQL('"feathered dinosaur" and (yixian or jehol)').dumps()
-u'"feathered dinosaur" and (yixian or jehol)'
+'"feathered dinosaur" and (yixian or jehol)'

 Queries accessing publication indexes
 =====================================

 >>> CQL('publicationYear < 1980').dumps()
-u'publicationYear < 1980'
+'publicationYear < 1980'

 >>> CQL('lengthOfFemur > 2.4').dumps()
-u'lengthOfFemur > 2.4'
+'lengthOfFemur > 2.4'

 >>> CQL('bioMass >= 100').dumps()
-u'bioMass >= 100'
+'bioMass >= 100'

 Queries based on the proximity of words to each other in a document